statisticsnorway/ssb-flextab/README.md

 Flextab is inspired by the Sas procedure [proc tabulate]( https://documentation.sas.com/doc/en/pgmsascdc/9.4_3.5/proc/n00yutbvvckjwrn1ldg5xkvjy1pu.htm) which again was based on the [tpl language](https://en.wikipedia.org/wiki/TPL_Tables)

-It makes flexible tables in two dimensions, rows an columns, based on Pandas dataframes
+It makes flexible tables in two dimensions, rows an columns, based on Pandas dataframes.

 ## Requirements